Become a Business Leader with Analytics Expertise

 With your online M.S. in Business Analytics, you can specialize your skills and thrive in multiple career paths.
 This degree can help you enter or advance in business analyst, data analyst, and marketing roles.

-According to the U.S. Bureau of Labor Statistics, the overall employment of management analysts – including business analysts – is expected to grow 14% from 2020 to 2030, which is faster than the average for all occupations.1Explore Career Outlook
+According to the Bureau of Labor Statistics, overall employment of management analysts – including business analysts – is expected to grow 10% from 2022 to 2032, much faster than the average for all occupations.1Explore Career Outlook

 To apply for the online business analytics master’s degree from the University of New Haven, you’ll need: